JenitonA/AntiZone/README.md

 # AntiZone
-An top down survival shooter unity game made in C#
+designed and developed an immersive top-down survival shooter game using Unity, leveraging the power of the Universal Render Pipeline (URP) to achieve stunning visual fidelity.